In this article:

 EPA and DHA are macronutrients not synthesized in the body but are concentrated in large amounts in the flesh of marine animals.

 Plants are the major source of ALA, which can be converted to EPA and DHA in the liver but in limited quantities.
-Thus, it is more efficient to increase the intake of EPA and DHA through diet or supplements.
+Thus, it is more efficient to increase the intake of EPA and DHA through the diet or supplements, upon the recommendation of your doctor.

 Plant sources of omega-3 fatty acids: